ETH-DISCO/advx-bench/docs/0-model-selection.md

 we want to improve vision-based turing-tests using advx.

-we're looking for the strongest zero shot models as of july 2024.

-they must be open source, easy to use and fine-tune.
+we're looking for the strongest zero shot image recognition models (umbrella term) as of july 2024. they must be open source, easy to use and fine-tune.

 these are our findings.